-The third minor infraction in a quarter with the same teacher will require a
+The third minor infraction in a quarter with the same teacher will require a problem-solving meeting between the teacher and the student, prior to initiating the moderate level consequence.

 Mid-Level Moderate Behaviors

 Inappropriate language:

 Moderate is defined: engaging in moderate level of inappropriate verbal or non-verbal communication.